open-mmlab/mmpose/demo/docs/en/2d_face_demo.md

 ## 2D Face Keypoint Demo

-We provide a demo script to test a single image or video with hand detectors and top-down pose estimators.
+We provide a demo script to test a single image or video with face detectors and top-down pose estimators.
 Assume that you have already installed [mmdet](https://github.com/open-mmlab/mmdetection) with version >= 3.0.

-**Face Box Model Preparation:** The pre-trained face box estimation model can be found in [mmdet model zoo](/demo/docs/mmdet_modelzoo.md).
+**Face Bounding Box Model Preparation:** The pre-trained face box estimation model can be found in [mmdet model zoo](/demo/docs/en/mmdet_modelzoo.md#face-bounding-box-detection-models).

 ### 2D Face Image Demo